nvaccess/nvda/user_docs/en/userGuide.md

 ##### Metadata Mirror {#AddonStoreMetadataMirror}

-This option allows you to specify an alternative URL to download add-on metadata from.
+This option allows you to specify an alternative URL to download Add-on Store data from.
-This may be of use in locations where access to the NV Access Add-on Store server is slow.
+This may be of use in locations where access to the NV Access Add-on Store server is slow or unavailable.

 Leave this blank to use the default NV Access Add-on Store server.